FansDB/docs/docs/guides/scraping-scenes-via-fansdb.md

 1. Under **Sources** select FansDB instance to match against.

     !!! info
-        Identify task iterates through sources until it finds a match, once it finds a match, it will ignore all other sources for that scene.
+        Identify task iterates through sources until it finds a match; once it finds a match, it will ignore all other sources for that scene.

 1. Configure default options that will apply to all sources (they can be overwritten for individual sources by clicking :fontawesome-solid-gear: next to each source).
     1. You can disable **Show male performers** if you don't want them to be scraped for you locally.